 Higher volume and selling prices have helped Brown-Forman leverage its expenses.
 The firm has increased operating income per 9-liter case at a 5% annual clip since 2009.

 Brown-Forman generates some of the best returns on invested capital in the spirits industry; they are typically higher than larger competitors such as Diageo and Pernod Ricard.
 Read more

 The number of craft distilleries in the U.S. has grown strongly in the past few years (to more than 550 in 2014 from about 24 in 2000), suggesting that Brown-Forman will see increased competition in the superpremium end of the market in the coming years.

 The Brown family has majority control of the firm, which limits minority shareholders' ability to guide the direction of the company.

 Brown-Forman is highly concentrated on the Jack Daniel's brand, which has been growing as a percentage of total volume.
 If the brand were to weaken, the firm would be greatly affected.
 Read more

 Brown-Forman's managers have been exemplary stewards of shareholder capital.
-The company has been keenly focused on maximizing the potential of its Jack Daniel's family of brands and has made key divestments of noncore business lines in 2007 (consumer Read more
+The company has been keenly focused on maximizing the potential of its Jack Daniel's family of brands and has been cautious when taking big steps such as the introduction of Read more

-Based in Kentucky, Brown-Forman is a 142-year-old family-owned premium spirits manufacturer with a portfolio of more than 25 brands.
-In fiscal 2013, 38 million 9-liter cases Read more
+Based in Kentucky, Brown-Forman is a 145-year-old, family-owned premium spirits manufacturer with a portfolio of more than 25 brands.
+In fiscal 2015, nearly 40 million 9-liter Read more